 Once again, the 900+ fill power down gives the Eos a big advantage.
 All that puff crams down into an included stuff sack.
 Pull it back out, and it lofts up quickly, again and again.
 This jacket is one of the thickest and warmest in our review and packs down just as small as other models that aren't as warm or as lofty.

 Two zippered handwarmer pockets keep your small, important items secure.
-There are to pull cords on either side of the hem to cinch down the waistline and seal in the warmth.
+There are two pull cords on either side of the hem to cinch down the waistline and seal in the warmth, but it's missing a place to keep the cords out of the way, leaving them vulnerable to getting caught on carabiners or brush.
+We just tucked them up inside the coat, which works just okay.
 As mentioned before, the Eos packs away into an included stuff sack, not a built-in pocket.
 We prefer it when a jacket stuffs into its own pocket because then there's no stuff sack to lose.

 Should You Buy the Feathered Friends?